SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 entity-activation-range         boolean   true      Enables the entity activation range settings.
 **World Settings**
 flowing-lava-decay              boolean   false     Lava behaves like vanilla water when the source
-                                                    block is removed.
-infinite-water-source           boolean   false     Vanilla water source behaviour (infinite).
+                                                    block is removed, when set to true. infinite-water-source           boolean   false     False = Default vanilla water source behaviour.
 ==============================  ========  ========  ===============================================

-Sponge sql Service
+Sponge SQL Service
 ~~~~~~~~~~~~~~~~~~

-Sponge provides a rudimentary sql service.
-The sql properties are *not* created in the
+Sponge provides a rudimentary SQL service.
+The SQL properties are *not* created in the
 default global.conf file, and must be added by *manually* editing the file.
 This service
 permits assigning keys in the config file that can then be used by plugins.